RichCini/LomasBoards/README.md

 of each SRAM (CS*) and connecting it to ground, and lifting pin 26 (A13) and connecting to MA13 (pin 20 of the socket).

-There is also a revised version of the U18 PAL that's recommended for all.
+There is also a revised version of the U18 PAL that's recommended for all users.
 Again, the update is related to discoveries made in debugging Mode 6.

 ### Board Notes
+Regarding CGA Mode 6, with the above change, it now works, although it shows a screen artifact, the same as the original board.
+In this mode, there is a vertical black stripe along the left side of the screen image which would indicate there's a timing issue in the horizontal blanking (i.e., the video out is being enabled one-half character time too early, before the load/shift from the character generator is ready for the first set of dots, and then disabled the same half-character early at the end of the video line.
+As this exists in the original board, its a mode that may have not been tested because so few software packages at the time used that mode.

 The 5V voltage regulator is a TO-3 switching replacement from EzSBC.
 To preserve the footprint and schematic symbol, it's shown as an LM7805K.